mila-aia/whale-call-detection/docs/data.md

 - Medium Quality: `R > 3` and `SNR > 1`.
 - Low Quality : All calls.

 These thresholds were decided after studying the distribution of R and SNR values accross all the different whale calls.
-Please check this [notebook](../notebooks/visualize_call_samples.ipynb) for mode details.
+Please check this [notebook](../notebooks/visualize_call_samples.ipynb) for more details.

 ##### Output dataset
 The final `.csv` datasets are saved under the `data/LABELS/BW/MIXED` and `data/LABELS/FW/MIXED` paths: